maciejhirsz/uos/README.md

 + `rlp` **MUST** be the [RLP](https://github.com/ethereum/wiki/wiki/RLP) encoded raw transaction with an empty signature being set in accordance with [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md): `v = CHAIN_ID`, `r = 0`, `s = 0`.
 + `message` **MUST** be a binary or UTF-8 encoded message to sign **WITHOUT** any prefixes ([EIP-191](https://eips.ethereum.org/EIPS/eip-191) or otherwise).
 + `hash` **MUST** be a valid `keccak256` hash of either a transaction or a correctly prefixed message.
-+ Hot Wallet **SHOULD** always prefer sending either a full raw transaction or full message instead of a hash to sign, unless doing that is completely impractical (the message or the transaction is megabytes long and not suitable for Multipart Payload).
++ Hot Wallet **SHOULD** always prefer sending either a full raw transaction or full message instead of a hash to sign, so that the user can verify that the the Cold Signer is signing what the Hot Wallet presented them with.
+Occasionally this might be completely impractical (the message or the transaction is megabytes long and not suitable for Multipart Payload).
-+ Cold Signer **SHOULD** decode the transaction details from the RLP and display them to the user for verification before signing.
++ Cold Signer **SHOULD** decode the transaction details from the RLP and display them to the user, so that they can verify that the transaction hasn't been altered by the Hot Wallet.
-+ Cold Signer **SHOULD** attempt to decode the `message` as UTF-8 encoded human readable string by whatever heuristics it finds suitable and display it to the user for verification before signing.
++ Cold Signer **SHOULD** attempt to decode the `message` as UTF-8 encoded human readable string by whatever heuristics it finds suitable and display it to the user, so that the user can verify that the message hasn't been altered by the Hot Wallet.
-+ Cold Signer **SHOULD** warn the user that signing a hash is inherently insecure.
++ Cold Signer **SHOULD** warn the user that signing a hash is inherently insecure, because there is no easy way for the user to verify whether they are signing what they intended to sign.
 + Hot Wallet **SHOULD** have a way to show [Legacy Ethereum Payload](#legacy-ethereum-payload) at user request.
 + Cold Signer **SHOULD** display all account id values in SS58Check encoding.